 The melatonin in red wine can regulate the circadian rhythm, thereby aiding sleep.

 In yet another study, people who drank red wine reported better sleep quality than those who drank plain water (77).

 16. Enhances Lung Function

-As per a report, the resveratrol in red wine can mitigate the inflammatory process that occurs in chronic obstructive pulmonary disease (COPD) (78).
+As per a report, resveratrol in red wine can mitigate the inflammatory process that occurs in chronic obstructive pulmonary disease (COPD) (78).
 According to researchers from the National Heart and Lung Institute at Imperial College London, smoking is the primary cause of COPD – and the disease is irreversible.
-And one Greek study had found that two glasses of red wine assuaged the damage to the arteries caused by one cigarette.
+One Greek study found that two glasses of red wine assuaged the damage to the arteries caused by one cigarette.

 According to an Ohio study, resveratrol can aid in the treatment of pulmonary hypertension (79).
 Although more research is required to scale the study, this does appear promising to human health.